Coalescence in Markov chains: Grand couplings of Markov chains

 \begin{remark}[Random transition matrix] By Theorem \ref{thm:multiple_consistent}, a \lq typical' transition matrix $P$ has multiple grand couplings.
 We make this statement more precise as follows.
 For given $S$, we model a \lq typical' transition matrix as the $|S|\times|S|$ matrix with elements

 where the $q_{i,j}$ are independent and uniformly distributed on $(0,1)$, and $Q_i=\sum_j q_{i,j}$.
 Let $\Leb$ denote the law of such $P$.
 Note that $\Q$-a.e.\ $P$ has all entries in $(0,1)$ and hence is irreducible and aperiodic.
 Moreover, by Theorem \ref{thm:multiple_consistent}, $\Q$-a.e.\ $P$ admits multiple grand couplings.
-Further results for a random transition matrix may be found in Remark \ref{rem:Pqn}, Lemma \ref{lem:10}, and Section \ref{sec:whatF}. \END\end{remark}
+Further results for a random transition matrix may be found in Remark \ref{rem:Pqn}, Lemma \ref{lem:10}, and Section \ref{sec:whatF}.
+The particular measure $\Q$ has been chosen for simplicity; the given applications hold for more general measures, including those generated from independent $q_{i,j}$ with a common, strictly positive, density function on $(0,1)$. \END\end{remark}

 We will make frequent use of the following well known fact due to Doeblin \cite{Doeblin} (see also \cite[p.\ 260]{GS}).

 \begin{theorem}[\cite{Doeblin}] Let $(X^i:i \in S)$ be \emph{independent} Markov chains on a finite state space $S$ with common irreducible, aperiodic transition matrix $Q$, with $X^i_0=i$ a.s.~for each $i\in S$.
 For $i,j\in S$, there exists a.s.\ a finite time $T$ such that $X^i_T=X^j_T$. \end{theorem}